jeranaias/mardetpomtutorapp/docs/07-training/FAQ.md

 **A:**
 1. Open Microsoft Edge browser
 2. Go to: https://make.powerapps.com
-3. Sign in with your CAC
+3. Sign in with your dliflc.edu account (MFA required)
 4. Click "Apps" in left menu
 5. Select "MARDET - Language Tutoring System"